electric-sql/legacy-cli/README.md

 The optional `MIGRATIONS_DIR` allows you to specify which migration directory to use other than one in the current working directory.

+## Contributing

+See the [Community Guidelines](https://github.com/electric-sql/meta) including the [Guide to Contributing](https://github.com/electric-sql/meta/blob/main/CONTRIBUTING.md) and [Contributor License Agreement](https://github.com/electric-sql/meta/blob/main/CLA.md).

+## Support

+We have an [open community Discord](https://discord.gg/B7kHGwDcbj).
+If you’re interested in the project, please come and say hello and let us know if you have any questions or need any help or support getting things running.